jfields4733/Jordan/-1Buffers/README.md

 *Instead of 16 lines of verilog code, everything can be put in one line.
 What is this one line?*

+## MultipleSwitches

+This project or circuit fails.
+Two switches can not drive one LED.
+Take screen shots until you reach an error message:

 #### Port Diagram

 #### RTL Schematic Screen shot